-The TMT is an inter-agency technical group comprised of sovereign representatives responsible for making in-season recommendations to the AAs on dam and reservoir operations in an effort to meet the expectations of the applicable BiOps (listed above) and accommodate changing conditions, such as water supply, fish migration, water quality, new information, and maintenance issues.
-The TMT consists of representatives from: the tribes of Nez Perce, Kootenai, Colville, Umatilla, Spokane, and Warm Springs; the states of Oregon, Washington, Idaho, and Montana; NMFS; USFWS; and the AAs.
+The TMT is an inter-agency technical group comprised of sovereign representatives responsible for making in-season adaptive management recommendations to the AAs on dam and reservoir operations in an effort to meet the expectations of the applicable BiOps (listed above).
+The TMT responsibilities generally function to address changing conditions, such as water supply, fish migration, water quality, new information, and maintenance issues.
+The TMT consists of representatives from: the tribes of Nez Perce, Kootenai, Colville, Umatilla, Spokane, Warm Springs, Confederated Salish and Kootenai, and Yakama; the states of Oregon, Washington, Idaho, and Montana; NMFS; USFWS; and the AAs.